Envisioning the Future of Accessible Immersive Technology: Creating a Roadmap and Building Community

 • Pictorials visually exploring issues related to the accessibility of immersive technology.
 We encourage authors to refect upon how to make such submissions accessible for others.

-Submissions are due on June 30th 2024 AoE via ConfTool or e-mail.
+Please note that we have extended our submission date!
+Submissions are now due on July 14th 2024 AoE via ConfTool or e-mail.
 They will be reviewed by the organizing committee with focus on author ability to contribute to the discussion, and anticipated benefts at their career stage.
 Submissions can be included in the GI Digital Library at the request of authors.
 At least one author must register for and attend the workshop.

 Click here to see the full proposal for the workshop.